top of page

 Hand Up, Not Hand Out

-DIG addresses these issues directly through The Centre of Hope (Centro de Esperanza).
-We provide therapies and rehabilitation opportunities for children with special needs, malnourished children and their families, educational programs for the Guatemalan and indigenous Mayan population focusing on education, health, nutrition and agriculture.
-By providing access to educational & therapy programs this will aid the people to learn not only what to do but how to do it.
+DIG addresses these issues directly through The Centre of Hope (Centro de Esperanza) where we provide therapies and rehabilitation opportunities for all.
+This includes programs for children with special needs, the blind and visually impaired, malnourished children and their families, educational programs for the Guatemalan and indigenous Mayan population focusing on education, health, nutrition and agriculture.

 bottom of page